Elections

 While portions of Cary extend into Durham County, there are currently no residents within those areas.
 If a resident registers to vote in Cary’s Durham County jurisdiction, the Board of Elections will provide that voter with specific voting instructions.

-Absentee Voting for the November 4, 2025 Municipal Election
+Absentee Voting for the March 3, 2026 Primary Election

 Absentee ballots can be requested through Wake County, Chatham County, or Durham County Boards of Elections.